angela-therese/GP-Project/README.md

 ## Tech Stack

-GrowPath's back end was created with C#/.NET Core Web API and SQL Server connected to the front end through React with JavaScript.
-This project was styled through manual CSS and HTML (no component library), though React-ChartJS-2 was utilized for graphing.
+GrowPath was built in C#/.NET and uses an ASP.NET Core Web API and SQL to interface with the database.
+The front end was built in React and styled with custom CSS, while graphs were derived with React-Chartjs.